storageos/storageos.github.io/_includes/troubleshoot/issues/mount-in-pod-stat.md

 {% if page.platform == "Rancher" %}

-There are two main possible reasons for this issue to arise.
+There are two main reasons this issue may arise:
 - The StorageOS `DEVICE_DIR` location is wrongly configured
 - Mount Propagation is not enabled